popslovesmusic/book/Book2_Applications_and_Extensions/05_GravitationalWave_Echoes.md

 ### **Appendix B — Prime Gap Delay Spectrum Derivation**

 This appendix details how the discretization of curvature shells by prime indices leads to a delay spectrum for echoes based on prime gaps.
-It shows that prime-gap fluctuations directly modulate the echo interval sequence, producing quasi-stochastic echo spacings.
+It shows that fluctuations in the prime gaps, when used as a basis for the delay model, directly modulate the echo interval sequence, producing quasi-stochastic echo spacings.
 The Fourier representation of this spectrum results in a power-law frequency decay, matching the behavior of fractional damping.

 ### **Appendix C — Stochastic Resonance Integrals**